Principal Julie Moynihan

 Born and raised in Oklahoma and Kansas, Mrs. Moynihan says she is the full embodiment of the saying, “I wasn’t born in Texas, but got here as soon as I could.”
 She arrived in Fort Worth shortly after graduating with a Bachelor of Arts degree in Political Science from Wichita State University in Wichita, KS.

-Mrs. Moynihan served as assistant principal of Cesar Chavez Elementary for three years before being named principal of West Handley Elementary.
-She currently resides in Fort Worth with her husband and son and daughter, both students of FWISD.
+Mrs. Moynihan served as assistant principal of Cesar Chavez Elementary for three years before being named principal of West Handley Elementary in 2016.
+She currently resides in Fort Worth with her husband Mike.
+Her son and daughter are both college students and are the proud products of FWISD.

-Mrs. Moynihan believes every day is a new adventure and an opportunity to learn something new.
-In every role of life she strives to be fair, compassionate and inspire others around her to be better than they were the day before.
+Mrs. Moynihan loves students and believes every day is a new adventure and an opportunity to learn something new.
+In every role of life, she strives to be fair, compassionate and inspires others around her to be better than they were the day before.
+She firmly believes that EVERY child is WONDERFULLY made for a PURPOSE and it is our role as educators to help students attain that purpose.